muhammad-farhan-bakht/Udacity-Android-Developer-Nano-Degree/Developing-Android-Apps/Projects-by-Me/sandwich-club-starter-code-master/README.md

 ## Rubric

+### Meets Specifications

+#### Reviewer Comments
+🎊😊 Congratulations You have met all the requirements.
+I really appreciate the hard work you put into this project.
+Keep up the great work.
+Overall you had a wise approach.
+The app looks great!!
+Learning is a continuous and comprehensive process, keep it going.
+Good luck with your upcoming project and keep rocking 🎉🙌🏻.

 ### Common Project Requirements
   - [x] App is written solely in the Java Programming Language
   - [x] App conforms to common standards found in the Android Nanodegree General Project Guidelines NOTE: It is okay if the app does not handle rotation properly or does not restore the data using onSaveInstanceState/onRestoreInstanceState)